exercism/pharo-smalltalk/README.md

 When an exercise has been reviewed and is ready to put on the site you need to follow some extra steps.

 1. Clone a copy of the repository into a staging location (a directory without any special characters due to [issue 154](https://github.com/exercism/configlet/issues/154))
-1. Right click on the exercism Package and choose "Generate exercise meta data", this will generate exercise meta data in your seperate staging location
+2. Select the "Exercism" menu from the top menu bar, or the World menu and click on "Regenerate meta data", this will generate exercise meta data in your seperate staging location
-1. Commit the generated changes into the exercise branch so they will appear with the new exercise
+3. Commit the generated changes into the exercise branch so they will appear with the new exercise

 ### Contributing a New Exercise